thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "Web Accessibility Initiative frame..."

-**Note:** The title attribute should be included to give screen readers context of the embedded content.
+**Example Notes:** The title attribute should be included to give screen readers context of the embedded content.

 <br><br>